|Location of Active Bone Marrow in an Adult|

 - Certain viruses

-- Certain medications (eg, antibiotics, some illegal drugs, medications used to treat rheumatoid arthritis )
+- Certain medications such as antibiotics, some illegal drugs, and medications used to treat rheumatoid arthritis

 - Bone marrow diseases

 - Nosebleeds and bleeding gums